Project Nexus

 • Assess the feasibility of installing solar panels over canals

-• Determine the reduction in water evaporation
+• Determine the reduction in water evaporation and aquatic plant growth

 • Evaluate the improvements to water quality